iterative/dvc.org/content/blog/2022-06-28-serving-models-with-mlem.md

 title: Serving Models with MLEM
 date: 2022-06-28
 description: >
-  Once you have a model that's ready for production, getting it out can be a complicated step.
+  Once you have a machina learning model that's ready for production, getting it out can be complicated.
 In this tutorial, we're going to use MLEM to deploy a model to an API.
 descriptionLong: >
   Getting models out to our end users is usually a difficult task.
 You have to